Old-Fashioned Victorian Christmas

 - Take an old fashioned Sleigh Ride through beautiful snowy streets (11:00am – 4:00pm daily)

-- Enjoy a dramatic reading of Charles Dickens’ A Christmas Carol by Barkerville’s Mr. Bowron (suggested donation of $5)
+- Enjoy a dramatic reading of Charles Dickens’ A Christmas Carol by Barkerville’s Mr. Bowron (1:00pm each day; suggested donation of $5 per person)

 - Join in for a history-filled guided tour in the snow-laden main street (11:00am daily)

 - St. Saviour’s Anglican Church Service (Sunday, 3:00pm)